 Requesting a W1, W2, or W3 designation for your course

-Write a short memo to the Writing Committee, numbered, ideally, to match the Common Understandings.
-This memo should explain how your course will address each of the understandings for the W designation you’re requesting.
+Write a short memo to the Writing Committee that is numbered to match the Common Understandings.
+This memo should explain, with brief examples, how your course will address each of the Common Understandings.

 - Explanation of how writing assignments will (or could) be ordered as steps to a larger project or staged to build on each other across the semester (“scaffolding”)

 - Plan for direct writing instruction (in class) during the semester. (e.g., mini writing lessons, workshops, in-class analysis of student writing, discussions/lectures on specific writing topics.)

 Step 3.
 Send the memo and syllabus or outline to Stacey Sheriff ([email protected]), Chair of the Writing Committee.
 The Committee will review your materials and follow-up with any clarifying questions.

 After your W designation is approved, please complete Step 4. for AAC:

 Step 4.
 Complete a new online course proposal** OR a revision proposal to add a W designation (and, perhaps, to reflect other changes).

 **N.B.
 Near the bottom of this form, there is a “Rationale for Writing Designation” button that notes “a separate application must be approved by the College Writing Program Steering Committee” for a W designation.
 Completing steps 1-3, above, constitutes that approval.
 In the associated open-text box, AAC requests faculty write a short but specific explanation of how this course will be writing-intensive, referencing the relevant Common Understandings.
 Feel free to cut and paste from your memo to the writing committee.